-All students must work with the staff of the Center, her/his academic advisor, a financial aid advisor, and the Registrar's Office to assure that all procedures for course selection and pre- approval, transfer of academic credit, applicability of financial aid, and program payment are followed.
+All students must work with the staff of the Center, her/his academic advisor, a financial aid advisor, and the Registrar's Office to assure that all procedures for course selection and pre-approval, transfer of academic credit, applicability of financial aid, and program payment are followed.

-The cost of an exchange placement with ISEP and the Edgewood College \sim Masaryk University Exchange Program are based on Edgewood College tuition, room and board, and Edgewood College, state, and federal financial aid is applicable.
-Students registered for a program of study abroad approved for transfer of credit by Edgewood College may be eligible for financial assistance under Title IV, HEA programs (§485(a) (1)(N)).
+The cost of an exchange placement with ISEP and the Edgewood College-Masaryk University Exchange Program are based on Edgewood College tuition, room and board, and Edgewood College, state, and federal financial aid is applicable.
+Students enrolled in a study abroad program approved for transfer of credit by Edgewood College may be eligible for financial assistance under Title IV, HEA programs (§485(a)(1)(N)).